-Furthermore, to minimise its exposure to significant losses from reinsurance managers' insolvencies, the Insurance Operations evaluates the financial condition of its reinsurance managers.
-The Insurance Operations has a modified quota-share reinsurance arrangement with an international reinsurance company based in Malta, with Standard & Poors "AA-" rating.
-This Reinsurance arrangement covers all individual and group contracts issued by the Insurance Operations in the Kingdom of Saudi Arabia.
+Furthermore, to minimise its exposure to significant losses from reinsurers' insolvencies, the Insurance Operations evaluates the financial condition of its reinsurers.
+The Insurance Operations has a modified quota-share reinsurance arrangement with an international reinsurance company, with Standard & Poors "AA-" rating.
+This reinsurance arrangement covers all individual and group contracts issued by the Insurance Operations in the Kingdom of Saudi Arabia.
 Under the arrangement, the Insurance Operations retains 50% of the insurance cover per life ranging between SR 250 thousand to SR 1,000 thousand.

-The credit risk exposure in respect of reinsurer's share of outstanding claims is SR 3,680 thousand and in respect of reinsurance balances receivable is SR 4,936 thousand.
+The credit risk exposure in respect of reinsurer's share of outstanding claims is SR 1,827 thousand (31 December 2013; SR 3,680 thousand) and in respect of reinsurance balances receivable is SR 4,167 thousand (31 December 2013; SR 4,936 thousand).